£300,000 Compensation after Late Cervical Cancer Diagnosis

 The mediation itself proceeded quickly as our client was deeply distressed by the events.
 We worked openly with the NHS Trust and a compensation settlement of £300,000 was agreed.

 The NHS Trust also offered to give our client a formal written apology.
-This was very important to him, and reassured him that lessons had been learned which could help to avoid similar mistakes happening again.
+This was very important to him, and reassured him that lessons had been learned which could help to avoid similar mistakes happening again in the future.

 Get in touch, today!